Pairs Well With…Malaysia + Sipping + Sampling + Pushing Food Boundaries

 So, without further ado, all my month one favorites…

-ROTI BANJIR TELUR GOYANG: (also known in Malaysia as “Hanging Balls.”
-I just can’t make this stuff up): A local, hybrid mashup of two breakfast dishes: 1) Roti Canai (Indian flatbread) served “Banjir” style (meaning “flooded” with other stuff) and 2) Telur Separuh, two half boiled eggs.
+(Also known in Malaysia as “Hanging Balls.”
+I just can’t make this stuff up) A local, hybrid mashup of two breakfast dishes: 1) Roti Canai (Indian flatbread) served “Banjir” style (meaning “flooded” with other stuff) and 2) Telur Separuh, two half boiled eggs.

-MEAT FLOSS: Okay, bear with me for a moment while I try to describe this one to you as it’s almost one of those “you had to be there for it” type foods.
+Okay, bear with me for a moment while I try to describe this one to you as it’s almost one of those “you had to be there for it” type foods.
 Looks like: carpet.
 Taste consistency: cotton candy.
 Feels: fuzzy.
-Flavor profile: sweet on the tongue and savory after taste.
-Overall: it was odd.
+Flavor profile: sweet on the tongue and savory aftertaste.
+Overall, it was odd.
 Not bad, just odd.

-NAAN: A rising oven baked, flatbread which originated in Central and Southeast Asia.
+A rising oven-baked flatbread which originated in Central and Southeast Asia.
 Thicker than Roti, it is another dining accompaniment to curries or anything sauce based.
 This meal will make em’ say, “Mmmm…..naan, naan, naan, naan.”
 Yep, I went there.

-MAGGI GORENG: A popular instant noodle Malaysian dish.
-Stir fried with veggies, egg, and sometimes protein, this dish is a lo mein meets fried rice dream.
+A popular instant noodle Malaysian dish stir-fried with veggies, egg, and sometimes protein, this dish is a lo mein meets fried rice dream.

-CHEE CHEONG FUN & CHAR KWAY: First of off, we all know how unamusing Monday’s are to begin with.
+First off, we all know how unamusing Monday’s are to begin with.
 Second, this was my Monday morning Malaysian breakfast the third week of our trip.
 I was presented with a completely foreign, maybe not so appetizing meal at first sight.
 But, I braved it and tried it anyway.
 Turns out it was quite good.
-Chee Cheong Fun is a rice noodle cooked to perfection and dressed with a sweet sauce.
-The meal is complimented by a stick of Char Kway, a Chinese donut, or even a naked churro.
+Chee Cheong Fun is a rice noodle cooked to perfection and dressed in a sweet sauce.
+The meal is complemented by a stick of Char Kway, a Chinese donut, or even a naked churro.

 Have all the feels for all the meals?
 I hope so!

-And that, my friends, has been my month one wrap for this A Girl’s Gotta Eat series.
+And that, my friends, is a wrap for the first edition of the A Girl’s Gotta Eat series.

 More Related Content

-One Response to “A Girl’s Gotta Eat: All The Things I Ate in Kuala Lumpur, Malaysia”
+One Response to “A Girl’s Gotta Eat: Malaysia”